-In this tidal bay Stichting Rugvin discovered that there are about 5 so called ‘porpoise hot spots’.
-At one of the harbour porpoise hot spot locations, located near Zierikzee, Studio Porpoise (Studio Bruinvis) has been placed in 2017.
-The whole installation contains a buoy with a hydrophone and a transmitter which is placed at about 250 m from the jetty.
-This is connected to an information pillar on the jetty an information pillar containing a sound receiver, data recorder and speakers are placed.
-Both wireless connected installations are powered by PV panels and batteries.
+The installation consists of a buoy with a hydrophone and a transmitter, which is placed in the sea at about 250 m from the jetty.
+This is connected to an information pillar on the jetty, containing a sound receiver, data recorder and speakers.
+Both wireless installations are powered by PV panels and batteries.

-The recorded acoustic data, by using Pamguard software, shows that not only the tidal currents within the Eastern Scheldt are important for attracting prey for the porpoises around this hot spot, but also the day and night rhythm.
+From the recorded acoustic data we can see (by using Pamguard software) that not only the tidal currents within the Eastern Scheldt are important for attracting prey for the porpoises around this hot spot, but also the day and night rhythm.

 The general public loves to walk or cycle towards the pillar with the sound system on the jetty.
-More than 10.000 listening moments of 5 minutes are being recorded on the counter, meaning that during reasonable weather and at daytime about 42% of the time people (1 or more) are listing to the sound of the hydrophone.
+So far, over 10,000 listening moments of 5 minutes have been recorded on the counter, meaning that during reasonable weather and at daytime about 42% of the time one or more persons are listing to the sound of the hydrophone.

 This unique combination of science and recreation has often been a topic for the media.
 National television, radio, newspapers, magazines and many websites presented the footage and sounds of Studio Porpoise.
 It has also been described in the IWC Handbook.

-The Rugvin foundation performed many studies to porpoises in the Eastern Scheldt since 2009, like the Harbour porpoise Photo ID project.
-Due to this it is known that nearby the jetty of Zierikzee porpoises are often spotted.
-This porpoise hot spot even is one of the best and easy accessible places to spot porpoise in the Netherlands and Europe!
+The Rugvin foundation performed many studies on porpoises in the Eastern Scheldt since 2009, like the Harbour porpoise Photo ID project.
+Due to this, it is known that nearby the jetty of Zierikzee, porpoises are often spotted.
+This porpoise hot spot is one of the best and most easily accessible places to spot porpoises in the Netherlands and Europe!
 For this reason, Studio Porpoise (Studio Bruinvis) has been placed here in 2017.

-The access to this jetty has improved over the last years due to the creation of cycling and walking paths, and there are even benches placed to have a seat!
-It is the ideal spot to watch “our Dutch whale”!
+The access to this jetty has improved over the last years due to the creation of cycling and walking paths, and several benches have been placed so visitors can have a seat.
+It is the ideal spot to watch “our Dutch whale”.

-The Rugvin foundation realised Studio Porpoise together with her partners the World Wide Fund for Nature, National Park Eastern Scheldt, Natuurmonumenten, and the Municipality of Schouwen-Duiveland.
+The Rugvin foundation established Studio Porpoise together with its partners: the World Wide Fund for Nature, National Park Eastern Scheldt, Natuurmonumenten, and the Municipality of Schouwen-Duiveland.
 In October 2016 Studio Porpoise was put into use.